Sponsored by Yap Swee PengGender: Male

-Last month, we received bad news from his feeder that Old Max had gotten another maggot wound.
+A few months later, we received bad news from his feeder that Old Max had gotten another maggot wound.
 Thankfully, a trapper had helped to trap him, and he could receive medical treatment in time.

 This time, Old Max spent a weekend at the vet, before we discharged him back to shelter for wound management.
 Day by day, Old Max’s would healed up, and we are now faced with the dilemma of whether he still belonged out there.
 He may likely get injured once more, and we might not be lucky enough to save him in time again.
 However, he is an older dog – we estimate him to be close to 10 years old.
-He is very aloof and unaffectionate, plus he isn’t HDB-approved, making him a tough candidate for adoption.
+He is very aloof and unaffectionate, making him a tough candidate for adoption.
 Try we we might, Old Max might just face life imprisonment at the shelter.

 When you’ve done rescue work for a while, you realise that the welfare of a stray, does not actually mean simply rescuing them from the streets and chucking them in shelter, behind bars.
 The end game, is to get them adopted, to loving homes.